cdepillabout/open-blog-posts/2021-10-20-nix-cross-static.md

 ### Cross-compiled, statically-linked for ARM64 Linux

-The neat thing is that these sub package sets compose, so this is how you build a cross-compiled statically-linked `readelf` binary.
-This composes `pkgsCross.aarch64-multiplatform` with `pkgsStatic`:
+The neat thing is that these sub package sets compose, so the following is how you build a cross-compiled, statically-linked `readelf` binary.
+This composes the `pkgsCross.aarch64-multiplatform` and `pkgsStatic` sub package sets:

 ```console
 $ nix-build '<nixpkgs>' -A pkgsCross.aarch64-multiplatform.pkgsStatic.binutils-unwrapped